gabrielfougeron/choreo/docs/source/test-report/test-report.rst

 Tests
 =====

-During the development of the package choreo
+During the development of the package choreo, a large battery of parametrized tests is ran at frequent intervals to ensure the codebase is in working conditions.
+Running the tests on your local machine is a great way to detect broken or missing features in your local install.

 To run tests locally on your machine, first checkout this reposity and install dependencies using pip: